Friday 13 November 2020 12:34pm

 - Dr Conor Underwood, mentored by Associate Professor Louise Parr-Brownlie, will study the impact of inflammation on Parkinson’s disease.
 Conor will develop a new rat model to study the interplay between Parkinson’s and inflammatory bowel disease, and whether reducing inflammation could be an effective therapy for Parkinson’s disease.

-- Dr Elodie Desroziers, mentored by Associate Professor Rebecca Campbell, will study sexual dysfunction in a preclinical mouse model of polycystic ovary syndrome (PCOS).
+- Dr Elodie Desroziers, mentored by Professor Rebecca Campbell, will study sexual dysfunction in a preclinical mouse model of polycystic ovary syndrome (PCOS).
 As this syndrome involves high levels of circulating androgens and sexual dysfunction, Elodie will test the effect of anti-androgen treatment on sexual behaviours in PCOS-like mice.

 We look forward to following the work of these promising early career scientists!